 Regardless of where they live, students must complete the bus registration process before they will be permitted to ride a Yinghua school bus.
 Bus registration is held each spring/summer and must be renewed annually.
-If families miss the registration period, or have a mid-year change such as a household move, they should contact the Dean of Students for assistance.
+If families miss the registration period, or have a mid-year change such as a household move, they should contact the Operations Coordinator.

-CHEATING & ACADEMIC DISHONESTY
+CHEATING AND ACADEMIC DISHONESTY

 Yinghua strives to create an atmosphere of fairness.
-Academic dishonesty is unacceptable and is considered a major infraction of school rules.
+Academic dishonesty is unacceptable and is considered a major breach of school discipline.

 If a student is suspected of cheating on homework or class work, the work may be confiscated, and the teacher will report the student to the Dean of Students immediately.
-The student may be required to redo the work in the Dean's office either immediately or at a later time.
+The student may be required to redo the work in the Dean's office or with the teacher, either immediately or at a later time.
 If a student is suspected of cheating on an exam or test, it will be confiscated and the teacher will report the student to the Dean immediately.
-The student may be required to retake the exam in the Dean's, Academic Director's or
+The student may be required to retake the exam in the Dean's, Academic Director's or Executive Director's office or under direct teacher supervision.

-Executive Director's office.
 The student's grade on the exam also may be adjusted depending on the circumstances and facts surrounding the incident.